Aqitaniya/branches/docs/form.md

 ### `validateWith`
-`validateWith` is a function that is passed into the props array that validates that fields value.
-Form.Validate has some validations, but any function can be passed into the `validateWith` prop that accepts a value from a field and returns either true or false. (true being the field is valid)
+`validateWith` is a function that is passed into the props array that validates its value. `Form.Validate` has some validations, but any function can be passed into the `validateWith` prop that accepts a value as one of its properties and returns either true or false. (true being the field is valid)

 ##Example